Football Words, Phrases, Slang & Terminology Explained

 Put it on a Plate

-If a player puts the ball “on a plate” for their teammate, it essentially means that they are setting them up with a great chance to score.
+If a player puts the ball “on a plate” for their teammate, it means they are setting them up with a great chance to score.

 A “rabona” is a skill wherein a player crosses their kicking leg behind the other to kick the ball, often deceiving their opponent by doing so.

 “Remontada” is a Spanish football word that translates to ‘comeback’ or ‘recovery’ in English.
-It is used to describe a team’s efforts to come back from losing a game to being in with a chance of winning by scoring some much-needed goals.
+It describes a team’s efforts to come back from losing a game to being in with a chance of winning by scoring some much-needed goals.

 A fast-paced style of play that focuses heavily on attacking whilst keeping possession of the ball, this Italian football phrase is named after coach Maurizio Sarri, who has brought this style of play to clubs he’s managed such as Chelsea, Napoli and Juventus.